DH News

 NC State announces advisory board for digital humanities

 NC State is delighted to welcome a distinguished advisory board to assist with the development of its digital humanities initiatives and programs.
-Members of the Advisory Committee have agreed to […]
+Members of the Advisory Committee have agreed to support our faculty in the development of research projects and […]

 NC State graduates first class of digital humanities certificate students

-NC State is very proud of its first graduate students to earn the Graduate Certificate in Digital Humanities: Nupoor Jalindre, Masters of Science in Technical Communication (2017)The DH Certification gave […]
+NC State is very proud of its first graduate students to earn the Graduate Certificate in Digital Humanities: Nupoor Jalindre, Masters of Science in Technical Communication (2017)The DH Certification gave me an opportunity to explore.
+I took courses which I […]

 Mapping Early Syrian Immigrants in New York